Leaflet/Leaflet/examples/crs-simple/crs-simple.md

 ## CRS.Simple

 **CRS** stands for [coordinate reference system](https://en.wikipedia.org/wiki/Spatial_reference_system), a term used by geographers to explain what the coordinates mean in a coordinate vector.
-For example, `[15, 60]` represents a point in the indian ocean if using latitude-longitude on the earth, or the solar system Krueger-Z in our starmap.
+For example, `[15, 60]` represents a point in the Indian Ocean if using latitude-longitude on the earth, or the solar system Krueger-Z in our starmap.

 A Leaflet map has one CRS (and *one* CRS *only*), that can be changed when creating the map.
 For our game map we'll use `CRS.Simple`, which represents a square grid: